jixer/agent-patterns/README.md

 **Pattern Structure Further Explanation:**
 - **pattern-name**
-  This is a brief title for the pattern and should be 1 - 3 words (5 words max)
+  This is a brief title for the pattern and should be 1–3 words (5 words max).
 - **`README.md`**
   This is the entry point for documentation that is specific to the particular pattern being covered in the patterns folder.
-This README should follow the template defined within `/docs/templates/pattern.md`
+This README should follow the template defined within `/docs/templates/pattern.md`.
 - **`examples/`**
   This folder will hold the exemplar implementations of the patterns.
-The folder will contain subfolders that are specific the framework used for the exemplar (e.g., Semantic Kernel, LangGraph, LangChain)
+The folder will contain subfolders that are specific to the framework used for the exemplar (e.g., Semantic Kernel, LangGraph, LangChain).